Lipschitz null-homotopy of mappings $S^3 \rightarrow S^2$: Interlocked and twisted Hopf links

 \subsection{Twisted links}

 \

-The job of the interlocked links is to be an intermediate step in breaking up the ``twisted links" --- another sort of building blocks that will occur in the course of the homotopy.
+The job of the interlocked links is to be an intermediate step in breaking up the ``twisted links" --- another sort of building block that will occur in the course of the homotopy.

-\begin{df} A \textbf{twisted link} $\underline{a}$ is a mapping that one gets from a standard link $a|0$ by altering it by a half of Dehn twist:
+\begin{definition} A \textbf{twisted link} $\underline{a}$ is a mapping that one gets from a standard link $a|0$ by altering it by a half of a Dehn twist: